mmsmz/complete-crudProject-with-tech/README.md

 	- findByUserId
 	- updateUser
 	- deleteUser
-	- updateLoginStatus - deactivate/activate users which means users cant login to the system
+	- updateLoginStatus ->> deactivate/activate users which means users cant login to the system

 	B. COURSES
 	- addCourseDetails
 	- getAllCourses
 	- findByCourseId
-	- updateCourse
+	- updateCourse ->> update course details
 	- deleteCourse
-	- Accepted order the course
+	- orderStatus -  books that are available and not available (**can use the update API**)
+	- orderCourseByUser

 Additional Technologies